laurentj/slimerjs/docs/installation.rst

 from binaries provided directly by Mozilla, you need to know that Firefox needs these libraries: libpthread.so, libdl.so, libstdc++.so, libm.so, libgcc_s.so, libc.so, ld-linux-x86-64.so, libXrender1.so, libasound.so.2,
-libgtk-x11-2.0.so.0. (this list may not be complete, depending of your distribution and the version of Firefox).
+libgtk-x11-2.0.so.0, libdbus-glib-1.so.2.
+This list may not be complete, depending of your distribution and the version of Firefox.
 On Ubuntu/Debian, you can install/verify it by doing:

 .. code-block:: bash

-    sudo apt-get install libc6 libstdc++6 libgcc1 libgtk2.0-0 libasound2 libxrender1
+    sudo apt-get install libc6 libstdc++6 libgcc1 libgtk2.0-0 libasound2 libxrender1 libdbus-glib-1-2

+If Firefox or SlimerJS does not work, add ``--debug=true`` to the command line of Slimerjs, to see if there is no errors about libraries missing.
+If so, install packages that provide missing libraries.
+Search missing files in `the debian repository <https://packages.debian.org/>`_ or the `the ubuntu repository <http://packages.ubuntu.com/>`_.

 Probably the best thing is to install the package of Firefox provided by your distribution : it will install all dependencies.
 And next, you can install and